Wyndham Lewis: Critical reception

-Anti-semitism
+Antisemitism

 For many years Lewis's novels have been criticised for their satirical and hostile portrayals of Jews.
 Tarr was revised and republished in 1928, giving a new Jewish character a key role in making sure a duel is fought.
 This has been interpreted as an allegorical representation of a supposed Zionist conspiracy against the West.
 His literary satire The Apes of God has been interpreted similarly, because many of the characters are Jewish, including the modernist author and editor Julius Ratner, a portrait which blends antisemitic stereotype with the historical literary figures John Rodker and James Joyce.

 A key feature of these interpretations is that Lewis is held to have kept his conspiracy theories hidden and marginalised.
 Since the publication of Anthony Julius's T. S. Eliot, Anti-Semitism, and Literary Form (1995), where Lewis's antisemitism is described as "essentially trivial", this view is no longer taken seriously.